-Languages of the Inner Sea
+Language of the Inner Sea

 Several dialects are common in the Inner Sea region.
-Most characters automatically know the native language of their region-as indicated below, and as detailed in the Compendium of Secret Knowledge, pp. 14-15-as well as Low Lankhmarese, the universal trade language of northern Nehwon.
+Characters automatically know the native language of their region as indicated below, plus Low Lankhmarese, the universal trade language of northern Nehwon.

+Lankhmarts speak either High Lankhmarese or Low Lankhmarese (or both if they can know additional languages).
 High Lankhmarese is the language of Lankhmart scholars, nobles, educated merchants, and so forth, but understandable by all native Lankhmarts.
 The Ghouls of Nehwon also speak High Lankhmarese.
 The alphabet of Lankhmarese is comprised of intricate hieroglyphics.
 Low Lankhmarese is a pidgin form of Lankhmarese used as the common trade tongue in the northern half of Nehwon.
 Low Lankhmarese is also the language of the City of the Black Toga's lower classes.
 Those who speak High Lankhmarese can understand this dialect and vice-versa.